About Environment Bank

 What we do

 Like any business agreement that involves multiple parties and a financial exchange, independent brokers are the best way to remove conflicts of interest.
-Extensive and international experience in biodiversity compensation allows us to provide an objective service to landowners, developers and Local Planning Authorities when they come together to negotiate compensation for environmental impacts.
+Extensive and international experience in biodiversity compensation and offsetting allows us to provide an objective service to landowners, developers and Local Planning Authorities when they come together to negotiate compensation for environmental impacts.
 We;

 1. calculate impacts/compensation requirements for developers using a government metric